dbeck/dbeck.github.io/_posts/2015-10-19-Wrapping-up-my-Elixir-TCP-experiments.markdown

 ### Github repo

 Previously I inlined the codes into my posts which I believe is not very convenient if you want to experiment.
 The github repo is available [here](https://github.com/dbeck/tcp_ex_playground).
-Feel free to clone.
+Feel free to clone or fork.

 I slightly renamed the files and the modules: